 All motor vehicle accidents and attending reports shall be reviewed by the City.
-The Safety Committee City Manager or his designee will review all available records, documents and other evidence pertaining to any motor vehicle accident to determine the preventability of the accident.
-Preventable accidents are subject to disciplinary action, up to and including discharge, as deemed appropriate by the employee's department director.
+The Safety Committee will review all available records, documents and other evidence pertaining to any motor vehicle accident to determine the preventability of the accident.
+Preventable accidents are subject to disciplinary action, up to and including discharge, as deemed appropriate by the employee's Department Director.